ADA Accessibility Audit Checklist for Doors and Facilities

 Do all doors need to be ADA compliant?

 o All customer doors do, yes!
-All doors not asked solely by security personnel must adhere to these guidelines.
+All doors not used solely by security personnel must adhere to these guidelines.

 What are the ADA door width guidelines for wheelchairs?